IsaiahPressman/Kaggle_Hungry_Geese/README.md

 This repository contains all code used for training deep learning agents to play in the Hungry Geese Kaggle competition: [https://www.kaggle.com/c/hungry-geese/overview](https://www.kaggle.com/c/hungry-geese/overview)

-The full write-up of what we did was originally posted on Kaggle's discussion forums - [https://www.kaggle.com/c/hungry-geese/discussion/263686](https://www.kaggle.com/c/hungry-geese/discussion/263686) - and is copied below:
+The full write-up of what we did was originally posted on (and is best viewed on) Kaggle's discussion forums - [https://www.kaggle.com/c/hungry-geese/discussion/263686](https://www.kaggle.com/c/hungry-geese/discussion/263686) - and is copied below.

 # Goosebumps' solution